Oklahoma State Cowboys football: Pat Jones era (1984–1994)

 Running back Barry Sanders played for the Cowboys from 1986 to 1988.
 During his first two seasons at Oklahoma State, he backed up All-American Thurman Thomas.
 In 1987, Sanders led the nation in yards per kickoff return (31.6), while also rushing for over 600 yards and scoring 8 touchdowns.
-Thomas moved on to the NFL, and Sanders became the starter for his junior year.
+After the 1987 season, Thomas moved on to the NFL, and Sanders became the starter for his junior year.
 In 1988, in what has been called the greatest individual season in college football history, Sanders led the nation by averaging 7.6 yards per carry and over 200 yards per game, including rushing for over 300 yards in four games.
 Despite his massive workload of 344 carries, Sanders was still used as the team's punt and kickoff returner, adding another 516 yards on special teams.
 He set college football season records with 2,628 yards rushing, 3,248 total yards, 234 points, 39 touchdowns, 37 rushing touchdowns, 5 consecutive 200 yard games, scored at least 2 touchdowns in 11 consecutive games, and 9 times he scored at least 3 touchdowns.
-Sanders also ran for 222 yards and scored 5 touchdowns in his three quarters of action in the 1988 Holiday Bowl, a game that is not included in the official NCAA season statistics.
+Sanders also ran for 222 yards and scored 5 touchdowns in his three quarters of action in the Holiday Bowl, a game that is not included in the official NCAA season statistics.
 Sanders learned of his Heisman Trophy win while he was with the team in Tokyo, Japan, preparing to face Texas Tech in the Coca-Cola Classic.
 He chose to leave Oklahoma State before his senior season to enter the NFL draft.

 Days after the 1988 season, Oklahoma State and the NCAA released the results of an unusual joint investigation into the football program.
 The investigation revealed several major violations dating prior to Johnson's tenure, principally involvement in a "bidding war" for Dykes out of high school.
 The Cowboys were banned from bowl games for three years and from live television for two years, and they were also limited to 20 scholarships from 1989 to 1992.
 Jones was not directly implicated in any wrongdoing; indeed, the investigation found that no violations had taken place in two years.
 He was unable to put together another winning team due to the sanctions, and left OSU after the 1994 season.
 In Jones' last six years, the Cowboys won only seven games in Big Eight play, including three seasons of winless conference records.
-Oklahoma State would need almost the entire decade of the 1990s to recover; with only one winning season coming between 1989 and 2001.
+Oklahoma State would need almost the entire decade of the 1990s to recover, with only one winning season coming between 1989 and 2001.